YashasviCodes/Graphs/05_shortest Path Src to All Nodes (on basis of weight)    .md

 There are 2 Algo to find the shortest path from source to all nodes in graph
 - 1. Simple Src to All nodes shortest path algo.
 - 2. Dijkstra's ALgo
-   - Version 1 (to find only shortest path distance)
+   - Version 1 (to find only shortest path distance from src to all nodes)
-   - Version 2 (using Parent Vector to find shortest path from src to desti as well)
+   - Version 2 (using Parent Vector to find shortest path from src to all nodes)
  -------------------------------------------
  note : the above 2 algos we talked about finds the shortest distance on the basis of the weights
  -------------------------------------------